 Linking from one site to another is standard practice.
 Why wouldn’t you do that after all?

 What’s that?
-You are going to use domain anonymity?
+Are you going to use domain anonymity?
 It just gets worse and your feeble attempts to try and pull the wool are becoming laughable.

 10. Business Focus